sapegin/washingcode-book/manuscript/book.md

 const kebabNames = names.map(name => _.kebabCase(name));
 ```

 This version is much easier to read because we know that the `.map()` method transforms an array by keeping the same number of items.
 And unlike `.forEach()`, it doesn’t require a custom implementation nor mutate an output array.
-Also the lifespan of the `kebabNames` variable is shorter.
+Also the callback function is now pure: it doesn’t access any variables in the parent function, only function arguments.

 ### Sometimes loops aren’t so bad